konsumer/deno-make-help/README.md

 ![screenshot](./screenshot.png)

 Since `help` is the first target, when a user calls `make` or `make help` they will get a nice help.
-You can comment your targets by starting a line with `#: ` above a target, as I have done above, with `help`
+You can comment your targets by starting a line with `#: ` above a target, as I have done above.